WorldFishCenter/peskas.timor.data.pipeline/README.md

     secrets](https://docs.github.com/en/actions/reference/encrypted-secrets)
     and passes it to R as environment variables.

-  - **Local development environment**: The “local” environment is similar to the default environment in that is used for development and therefore uses resources ideal for testing the code.
+  - Local development environment: The “local” environment is similar to the default environment in that is used for development and therefore uses resources ideal for testing the code.
 The main difference is that the authentication information is not read from environment variables but from local files.
 Specifically authentication files should live in a directory called `auth` which